River City History

 The Land of Saints and Scholars

 Before St Patrick faced this nation with the truth, he had a decision to take which he recorded in his writings.
 He wrote, "I have decided to face the insults of the unbelievers."
-May God bless this nation again with those who will love her enough to break ranks with popular opinion and walk as prophets in a moral wilderness and who will call a people who have grown hard in their materialism away from their love of this world and point them to their creator and redeemer.
+May God bless this nation again with those who will love her people enough to break ranks with popular opinion and point them to their creator and redeemer.

 We have such a rich heritage of faith in Jesus Christ in our nation.
 We were once known as 'the land of saints and scholars'.
 But scripture tells us that there is living faith and dead faith.
 A friend once told me "Tradition is the living faith of the dead, but traditionalism is the dead faith of the living."